accessibility-luxembourg/accessibilite.public.lu/content/de/rapdf1/glossaire.md

 Activation time for flashing or moving content: time during which the flashing or movement is active.

 #### Alternative text version
-This is text identical to the content of an image of text.
-The alternative version can be made available by means of an anchor adjacent to the image or a link enabling an alternative version of the document to be consulted in which the image of text is replaced by text.
+This is text identical to the content of a text image.
+The alternative version can be made available by means of an anchor adjacent to the image or a link enabling an alternative version of the document to be consulted in which the text image is replaced by text.

 ### C